Cryptomines-Network/cryptomines-evm-client/cmd/cryptomines-clef/docs/setup.md

 computer.
 When inserted into a laptop, it identifies itself as a USB network interface, basically adding another network to your computer.
 Over this new network interface, you can SSH into the device.

-Running Clef off a USB armory means that you can use the armory as a very versatile offline computer, which only ever connects to a local network between your computer and the device itself.
+Running Cryptomines-Clef off a USB armory means that you can use the armory as a very versatile offline computer, which only ever connects to a local network between your computer and the device itself.

 Needless to say, while this model should be fairly secure against remote attacks, an attacker with physical access